 New To The Symphony?

 If you’ve never attended an Aiken Symphony Orchestra performance, or even the symphony at all, we want you to feel as prepared and welcome at our concerts as our longtime patrons.
-We’ve put together a list of frequently asked questions which you can read below.
-If you have a question that isn’t covered, please email us (firstname.lastname@example.org) or contact our office at 803.220.7251.
+Below is a list of frequently asked questions or, if you have a question that isn’t covered, please email us email@example.com or contact our office at 803.220.7251.

 What should I wear?

 Symphonic music is a marvel that fills each listener’s soul.
-Thankfully, you do not need to dress in coat and tails or ballgowns to experience it in person!
-Although you won’t see many people in jeans, it is important for our patrons to dress in a manner that makes them comfortable!
-You’ll see patrons dressed in formal business attire (suit/tie for men, dresses for women) or more casual attire (khaki pants/golf shirt for men, slacks/casual dress for women).
+You are not required to dress formally to experience it in person!
+Although denim is rarely seen, it is important for our patrons to dress in a manner that makes them comfortable!
+You’ll see formal business attire (suit/tie for men, dresses for women) or more casual attire (khaki pants/golf shirt for men, slacks/casual dress for women).

 Can I bring the kids?